 Is it just me or are there few better feelings in menswear than putting on a fresh shirt?
 It’s a feeling that says you’re making a real effort.
 You just know you’ve made a choice that will elevate your outfit above what it would otherwise have been.

-If you feel the same, there’s great news on the men’s shirts trends front.
+If you feel the same, there’s great news on the men’s shirt trends front.
 There are a ton of new ones to experiment with over the next year or so.

 Perhaps the biggest is the rise of casual summer shirts.
 The growing popularity of Cuban collar shirts over the past few years means that lightweight short-sleeved, summer shirts are absolutely everywhere at the moment.
 Shirts are officially no longer an item you wear on weekdays to the office.
 Casual shirts are an essential part of your wardrobe.